hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 Prepare before testing
 ----------------------

-If you are only using centrally-installed modules, your ``module load`` commands will automatically load the appropriate modules (e.g. the ones installed for Rocky 9 if you are on a node with Rocky 9).
+If you are only using centrally installed modules, your ``module load`` commands will automatically load the appropriate modules (e.g. the ones installed for Rocky 9 if you are on a node with Rocky 9).
 Note that this may not apply if you are manually modifying your module path (if in doubt, please consult